Victorian government funds paediatric cancer research

 The future of children with cancer is brighter today, with the announcement of significant funding from the Victorian government for paediatric cancer research.

-As a proud partner in the Victorian Paediatric Cancer Consortium (VPCC), Hudson Institute of Medical Research welcomes the commitment of $35 million, which will boost our efforts to find new treatments and cures, as well as improving quality of life for children who survive cancer.
+As a proud co-leader in the Victorian Paediatric Cancer Consortium (VPCC), Hudson Institute of Medical Research welcomes the commitment of $35 million, which will boost our efforts to find new treatments and cures, as well as improving quality of life for children who survive cancer.

 Life-changing paediatric cancer research